Final Resolution (2020): Preliminary matches

-The seventh match was Deonna Purrazzo (accompanied by Kimber Lee) defending the Impact Knockouts Championship against Rosemary (accompanied by Taya Valkyrie).
+The seventh match saw Deonna Purrazzo (with Kimber Lee) defend the Impact Knockouts Championship against Rosemary (with Taya Valkyrie).
 Purrazzo goes outside to console with Lee, but immediately gets hit with a spear once she enters the ring.
 Rosemary dominates Purrazzo by throwing her across the ring and slamming her head on the mat and turnbuckles for a two count.
 Purrazzo throws Rosemary to the outside, sends her arm to the post, and continues to target it once back in the ring.
 Purrazzo attempts to apply the Fujiwara armbar but Rosemary dumps her outside the ring, and then hits the Scorpion Death Drop once she enters the ring for two.
 After applying the "Upside Down", Rosemary gets knocked off the apron onto the floor by Purrazzo, who hits her with a clothesline in the ring for a two count.
 Purrazzo applies a rear chin lock and then a modified triangle on Rosemary, who gets out of both holds and gives the former a sidewalk slam.
 The two trade blows with each other, before Rosemary hits a few clotheslines, a sling blade and an exploder suplex on Purrazzo, but only gets a two.
 After hitting a butterfly suplex for another two count, Rosemary gets caught in the Fujiwara armbar by Purrazzo, but manages to rise to her feet and deliver the "Red Wedding" for a near fall.
 Purrazzo gets the pump kick on Rosemary and hits the "Cosa Nostra" to win and retain her title.